-Victims should contact the criminals via firstname.lastname@example.org or email@example.com email address to learn how much Bitcoins their files are worth.
+Victims should contact the criminals via email@example.com or firstname.lastname@example.org email address to learn how much Bitcoins their files are worth.
 When the transaction is made, hackers should provide the decryption key which is supposed to encrypt files corrupted by AES-NI malware.
 However, contacting and negotiating with cyber criminals is never a good idea.
 No one can guarantee that following their orders, and you will get back your files.
 Cyber criminals may take your money and disappear, or provide inactive or malicious decryption software.
 As a result, you may encounter another ransomware attack and be asked to pay even more money.
 However, even if you get the decryption key and rescue your files, your paid ransom is a motivation and sponsorship to hackers to continue their illegal projects.
 Therefore, before paying the ransom, you should think not only about your personal wealth but also about whole online community.
-We highly suggest installing ReimageIntego and concentrating on AES-NI removal first.
+We highly suggest installing FortectIntego and concentrating on AES-NI removal first.
 When your PC is virus-free, you can try additional data recovery methods to restore your files.

 AES-NI ransomware encrypts files using AES-256 algorithm and demands paying the ransom for the decryption key.